uGcinikhaya/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 A function that prints half of a string.
 A function that prints half of the string.
 A function that prints n elements of an array of integers.
+A function that copies the string pointedto by src.